evanbell02/Epi-GraphReg/README.md

 # EpiGraphReg

+This repository contains the code for a final course project for CMSE 410 at Michigan State University.
+The goal of this project was to reproduce some of the methods and results of the paper ["Chromatin interaction–aware gene regulatory modeling with graph attention networks."](https://pubmed.ncbi.nlm.nih.gov/35396274/) For the authors' original code, see [their original repository](https://github.com/karbalayghareh/GraphReg/).
+This repository has code for training similar models on synthetic datasets.
+We implement a version of the baseline Epi-CNN model, as well as a version of the Epi-GraphReg model.
+We also include two synthetic datasets, with synthetic DNase-seq data, CAGE-seq data, and chromatin interaction graphs.
+In one dataset, all regulatory elements are enhancers, while in the other there are both enhancers and silencers.
+For more implementation details about both the models and the datasets see the included technical report `FinalReport.pdf`.

 ### Environment setup
 The conda environment needed to run all scripts in this repository can be created using `conda env create -f environment.yml`.
 The created environment is called `EGR`, unless another name is specified.